Royal fans praise Princess Charlotte’s composure at historic coronation

 Royal fans praise Princess Charlotte’s composure at historic coronation: ‘She looks so regal’

-The Waleses’ only daughter is wearing an Alexander McQueen dress and ‘tiara’ that matches her mother’s
+The Waleses’ only daughter wore an Alexander McQueen dress and ‘tiara’ that matched her mother’s

-Fans have praised Princess Charlotte for her poise and style at the coronation of her grandfather, King Charles III, and her step-grandmother, Queen Consort Camilla.
+Fans have praised Princess Charlotte for her poise and style at the coronation of her grandfather, King Charles III, and her step-grandmother, Queen Consort Camilla on Saturday (6 May).

-The only daughter of the Prince and Princess of Wales is being accompanied by her parents and younger brother Prince Louis as they watch Charles and Camilla being crowned in Westminster Abbey today.
+The only daughter of the Prince and Princess of Wales was accompanied by her parents and younger brother Prince Louis as they watched Charles and Camilla being crowned in Westminster Abbey.

 The young princess wore an ivory silk crepe dress and cape designed by Alexander McQueen and accessorised with a silver bullion, crystal and silver thread headpiece that matches Kate Middleton’s own “tiara”.